 It’s a great way to engage your audience

-1. Tell your story
+Focus on your story

 You should also encourage viewers to comment on your video, so that even if they’re unable to donate money they can help motivate you and keep you going.
 The positive comments might even encourage you to make more videos!

 You don’t need to limit yourself to video - podcasts and audio clips can be super powerful ways of spreading your message too.
 To get started, check out Anchor, an app which is used in the creation of a third of new podcasts.
 Its success is due to the fact that you don’t need to be a podcasting expert – its simple design means that you're able to record and broadcast at the drop of a hat.
 It's easy to drag and drop audio from GarageBand or other apps into your podcast content too, contributing to a more bespoke, professional end product.